onaclov2000/angular-seed/README.md

 ## Contact

-For more information on AngularJS please check out http://angularjs.org/ For more information about onaclov check out http://onaclovtech.com
+For more information on AngularJS please check out http://angularjs.org/

+For more information about onaclovtech check out http://onaclovtech.com